wp-plugins/facebook-popup-box/readme.txt

 Tested up to: 3.8
 Stable tag: 1.0

-Shows a popup like box when a user visits your WordPress site!
+Shows a facebook like box in a lightbox when a user visits your WordPress site!

 == Description ==